 Sleep Apnea Treatment Can Improve Sleep and Mood

 Obstructive sleep apnea is a common sleeping disorder that can lead to poor quality of sleep, low energy levels, and stress.
-Fortunately, Dr. Bruce Luria offers effective sleep apnea treatment at our Dearborn, MI, dental practice.
+Fortunately, Dr. Mohanad Ballani offers effective sleep apnea treatment at our Dearborn, MI, dental practice.
 You will be provided with a sleep apnea questionnaire that will enable us to better determine how to treat your condition.
 We can provide an oral appliance, bite splints and other forms of treatment that improve symptoms and can result in better sleep, higher levels of energy, and an improved quality of life.

 Obstructive Sleep Apnea Overview